 So, what’s actually the distinction between running and jogging?

-The real difference between running and jogging is debatable.
+The real difference between jogging vs. running is debatable.
 (And boy has it been debated.
 See: The dozens of threads on the notoriously caustic running forum Letsrun.com, which have come up with such unrealistic and exclusive definitions of a "jogger" as anyone who doesn’t get paid to run, or anyone with a 5K time over 15 minutes.)

 David Siik, a running coach and founder of Equinox’s Precision Run program, sees overall intensity as the distinction: A jog should allow you to have a conversation without getting breathless, he says, and should be sustainable for a long period of time.